AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 When ingesting data into Experience Platform, you may encounter several common errors that can impact the success of your data batches.
 Understanding these errors is crucial for troubleshooting and ensuring data integrity.
 Here are the main types of ingestion errors that you might face:

 - `ERROR`: This code indicates severe issues like data corruption or format non-conformance, causing the entire batch to fail.
 - `DCVS`: This code represents less serious issues like missing required fields.
 These rows are skipped and stored separately.
-THey are accessible via error diagnostics tools.
+They are accessible via error diagnostics tools.
 - `MAPPER`: These errors occur during data type conversion and result in NULL values being recorded.
 These records can be included in the final dataset but may need further exploration.

 ## Access dataset batch metadata {#access-dataset-batch-metadata}